Mahabharat (1988 TV series): Casting

 15,000 people applied to play different roles in the Mahabharat TV series.
 The casting team led by Gufi Paintal shortlisted them and called around 1,500 for video screen tests Almost all actors in the series were newcomers, barring Raj Babbar who played King Bharat, Debashree Roy who played Satyavati.
 Nitish Bharadwaj was chosen by B.R.
 Chopra, Ravi Chopra, Pandit Narendra Sharma and Rahi Masoom Raza, to play the central role of Krishna, at the age of 23.
-Initially, he was chosen for playing Vidur.
+Initially, he was chosen for playing Vidura.
 But Virendra Razdan was cast for it as B.R.Chopra considered Bharadwaj young to play the role.
 Then Bharadwaj was offered to play Nakul and Sahadev, but he rejected and wanted to play Abhimanyu.
 Days later, he was called and finalized to play Krishna.
 Firoz Khan was chosen to portray the character of Arjuna (which he later adopted as his screen name, to not become confused with a more popular actor of the same name) despite being rejected in auditions.
 Asian games gold medalist Praveen Kumar was selected to portray Bhima after Chopra was looking for someone "who could look the robust historical character".
 Around six actresses were shortlisted for the role of Draupadi, including Juhi Chawla, who opted out of the show as she had bagged a film.
 Ramya Krishnan and Roopa Ganguly were the final names, and at last Roopa Ganguly was chosen, as her Hindi was good.
 Govinda and Chunky Pandey were signed for the role of Abhimanyu, but they opted out when they bagged films.
 Later, Master Mayur played the role.
 Mukesh Khanna who wished to play role of Arjun was initially offered the role of Duryodhan.
 But later he was signed for Dhronacharya.
 When Vijayendra Ghadge dropped his role of Bhisma, Khanna got the role of Bhishma.
 Puneet Issar was offered to play the role of Bheem but was cast as Duryodhan on his wish.
 The casting director of the show, Gufi Paintal was offered role of Shakuni by the makers of Mahabharat.

 Music

-Mahabharat's music was composed by Raj Kamal and lyrics were penned by Pandit Narendra Sharma.
+Mahabharat's music was composed by Raj Kamal and lyrics were penned by Pandit Narendra Sharma and Bhring Tupkari.
 Some songs were taken from works of devotional writers like Surdas, Raskhan etc. Apart from main songs there are also several short couplets, which covered the summary of each episode.
 All of these verses were sung by Mahendra Kapoor.